yudhisteer/Generating-Design-Ideas-from-Keywords/README.md

 -------------------------------------------------------------------------------------------------------------------------------------------------------------
+In summary, one term in the cost function is relevant when the label ```0```, the other one is relevant when it's ```1```, and in either case, the logarithm of a value between 1-0 was calculated, which returns that negative result.
+That's why we want this negative term at the beginning, to make sure that this is high, or greater than, or equal to 0.
+When prediction and the label are similar, the BCE loss is close to 0.
+When they're very different, that BCE loss approaches infinity.
+The BCE loss is performed across a mini-batch of several examples - n examples.
+It then takes the average of all those n examples.

 Our cost function needs to define a ```global optimum``` such that the generator could perfectly reproduce the true data distribution such that the discriminator  cannot absolutely  tell what's synthetic versus what's real.

 ##### 1.4.5 Discriminator Loss